Is HDR400 better than HDR10?

 With HDR this can rise to 0-10,000 nits (for the so-called ST 2084 HDR standard).
 What’s more, HDR does not simply increase the perception of contrast by expanding the brightness range; it also expands the colour space.

-READ ALSO: Which MiG jet is best?
+READ ALSO: Which beauty pageant is the most prestigious?

 What HDR is the best?